-Finally, unplug your Pico W-series device from your computer if it is plugged in already.
+Afterwards unplug your Raspberry Pi Pico W from your computer if it is plugged in already.
 Then push and hold the BOOTSEL button while plugging it back into your computer.
-Then, drag and drop the test.uf2 binary onto the RPI-RP2 mass storage volume which will mount on your desktop.
+Then drag and drop the test.uf2 binary onto the RPI-RP2 mass storage volume which will mount on your desktop.